-Column Description Calls Count A grid that contains the interactions in which the phrase was found.
-Events Count An event grid that contains the locations within each interaction in which the phrase was found.
-Audits The locations within each interaction in which the phrase was audited.
-TP Count The locations within each interaction in which the phrase was audited and rated TP.
-FP Count The locations within each interaction in which the phrase was audited and rated FP.
-SFP Count The locations within each interaction in which the phrase was audited and rated SFP.
+Column Description Calls Count A grid that contains the interactions where the phrase was found.
+Events Count An event grid that contains the locations within each interaction where the phrase was found.
+Audits The locations within each interaction where the phrase was audited.
+TP Count The locations within each interaction where the phrase was audited and rated TP.
+FP Count The locations within each interaction where the phrase was audited and rated FP.
+SFP Count The locations within each interaction where the phrase was audited and rated SFP.

-For detailed information about topic statistics, Interaction Grid, Event Grid, etc., refer to the SpeechMiner User Manual.
+Note: For detailed information about topic statistics, Interaction Grid, Event Grid, and so on, refer to the SpeechMiner User Manual.